 Lectures and laboratories are concerned with the mechanisms by which animals function.
 The prevailing theme is the biology of the whole animal.
 Regulative and integrative mechanisms in animal organ systems are examined.
+Students may receive Biology elective credit for this course or BIOL 264 but not both.
 Prerequisites: BIOL 300.
-Credits: 4(3-3)
+Credits: 4(3-3).
+Offered every spring